Skip to main content

 Entitlement Sources

-Entitlements can come from two sources:
+Entitlements can come from three sources:

 • .webCheckout: Purchases made through ZeroSettle’s Stripe checkout